How To Make A GIF (And How To Use Them In Your Social Media Strategy)

 On social media, it seems like trends swoop in and then swoop right back out before you can even figure out what’s happening.

 But, one thing that’s held strong for a while now?
-The use of GIFs to make social media posts all the more engaging and relatable.
+Knowing how to make Instagram GIFs can make social media posts all the more engaging and relatable.

 In fact, for the past five years, Google Trends shows that the interest in GIFs has increased dynamically.
 And, guess what—it’s still rising.
 Recent statistics show that GIPHY, a popular GIF search engine, has a whopping 300 million daily active users.